GSA/challenges-and-prizes/_all-challenges/1228-agile-robotics-for-industrial-automation-prize-competition-ariac.md

   <li>Participants may not be a Federal entity or Federal employee acting within the scope of their employment.
 NIST employees are not eligible to participate.
 Non-NIST Federal employees acting in their personal capacities should consult with their respective agency ethics officials to determine whether their participation in this Competition is permissible.</li>
   <li>A Participant shall not be deemed ineligible because the Participant consulted with Federal employees or used Federal facilities in preparing its submission to the ARIAC Prize Competition if the Federal employees and facilities are made available to all Participants on an equitable basis.</li>
   </ul>
 <p>In addition, interested Participants who do not meet the eligibility requirements to win a prize (i.e., individuals who are neither a US citizen nor a permanent resident of the United States or non-US-based entities) are encouraged to participate in the Competition.
 They are invited to register on the ARIAC website and download the training material.
-The performance obtained by these Participants will be displayed on the ARIAC website in the same manner as the performance obtained by Participants who are eligible to win cash prizes.</p>
+The performance obtained by these Participants will be displayed on the ARIAC website in the same manner as the performance obtained by Participants who are eligible to win cash prizes.
+Participants found to be ineligible for cash prizes may still be publicly recognized.
+In the event that the prize award normally allotted to the place or rank of an ineligible participant occurs, the cash prize will be awarded to the next eligible participant in the series or ranking.
+Individuals on the denied persons list or from entities or countries sanctioned by the United States Government are not eligible to participate.</p>

 <hr>
 <h4>Terms and Conditions</h4>
 <p><strong>Intellectual Property Rights</strong></p>